SimonEismann/microservices-demo/README.md

 ```

 # Deployment in Google Cloud Shell
+Either execute `deploy_gcp_raw.sh` from the repository root to deploy the system without Istio, or use the following scripts as a guideline to deploy the system with Istio:
 ```shell
 # install files (only needed once)
 curl -L https://istio.io/downloadIstio | sh - # download newest istio release